tsfosnz/notes/README.md

 # notes

-Basically all about front-end / mobile programming.
+All about front/back/mobile app.

+Would rather do one thing good than hashly doing something for profit.

 ## Prerequisite

-To do front-end programming, these skills are requried:
+To do front app, these skills are requried:

 - [x] Reactjs
 - [x] Redux